 (B) I’m going to experiment with some shorter style posts like this one every so often.
 I enjoy writing the longer ones, but find it increasingly difficult to get the time to do the amount of research that’s needed.

-(C) I got the promotion and the dream job I spoke about – never give up!
+(C) I got the promotion I spoke about – never give up!

 (1) Crime investigation: physical evidence and the police laboratory.
 Interscience Publishers, Inc.: New York, 1953